Mind the Gap: a Spectral Analysis of Rank Collapse and Signal Propagation in Attention Layers: Abstract

 \section{Abstract}

 Attention layers are the core component of transformers, the current state-of-the-art neural network architecture.
-However, \softmaxx-based attention causes transformers to be more challenging to train.
-Even \textit{at initialisation}, the propagation of signals and gradients through the random network can be pathological, resulting in known issues such as (i) vanishing/exploding gradients and (ii) \textit{rank collapse}, i.e. when all tokens converge to a single representation \textit{with depth}.
-This paper examines signal propagation in \textit{attention-only} transformers from a random matrix perspective, illuminating the origin of such issues, as well as unveiling a new phenomenon---(iii) rank collapse \textit{in width}.
-Modelling \softmaxx-based attention at initialisation with Random Markov matrices, our theoretical analysis reveals that a \textit{spectral gap} between the two largest singular values of the attention matrix causes (iii), which, in turn, exacerbates (i) and (ii).
-Building on this insight, we propose a novel, yet simple, practical solution to resolve rank collapse in width by removing the spectral gap.
-Moreover, we validate our findings and discuss the training benefits of the proposed fix through experiments\footnote{Our code is available at \href{https://anonymous.4open.science/r/spectral_analysis_transformers}{https://shorturl.at/0zk8q}.} that also motivate a revision of some of the default parameter scaling.
-Our attention model accurately describes the standard key-query attention in a single-layer transformer, making this work a significant first step towards a better understanding of the initialisation dynamics in the multi-layer case.
+Alternatives to softmax-based attention are being explored due to its tendency to hinder effective information flow.
+Even \textit{at initialisation}, it remains poorly understood why the propagation of signals and gradients through these random networks can be pathological, resulting in issues known as (i) vanishing/exploding gradients and (ii) rank collapse \textit{in depth}, i.e. when all tokens converge to a single representation along layers.
+While rank collapse in depth naturally arises from repeated matrix multiplications---a common pattern across various architectures---we identify an additional and previously unknown challenge unique to softmax attention layers: (iii) rank collapse \textit{in width}, which occurs as the context length increases.
+Using Random Matrix Theory, we conduct a rigorous analysis that uncovers a spectral gap between the two largest singular values of the attention matrix as the cause of (iii), which in turn exacerbates (i) and (ii).
+Building on this insight, we propose a novel yet simple practical solution to mitigate rank collapse in width by removing the outlier eigenvalue(s).
+Our theoretical framework offers a fresh perspective on recent practical studies, such as \cite{ye2024differential, ali2023centered}, whose ad hoc solutions can now be interpreted as implicit efforts to address the spectral gap issue.
+This work provides valuable theoretical support for ongoing large-scale empirical research, bringing theory and practice one step closer in the understanding of transformers.\footnote{Our code is available at \href{https://github.com/thizirinait/Mind-the-Gap-a-Spectral-Analysis-of-Rank-Collapse-and-Signal-Propagation-in-Attention-Layers.git}{https://github.com/thizirinait/Spectral-Analysis-of-Attention-Layers.git}.}